Andy Malecek

 Andy Malecek is a German guitarist who has played in the bands Fair Warning and Last Autumn's Dream.

 Childhood

 Andy Malecek was born on 28 June 1964 in Berlin.
 He showed interest in music from a young age and took up guitar at the age of 13.
 His passion for music was evident as he never lost opportunities to miss classes at school so that he could play guitar.
 Growing up he played in several local bands.

 Career

 1990–2000 (fair warning)

 Andy Malecek performed, recorded and toured with Fair Warning for 10 years.
-In an interview with Mika Erlandson about Andy Malecek, Mika said, "One of the best guitarists that I have ever met!"
+In an interview with Mikael Erlandson about Andy Malecek, Mikael said, "One of the best guitarists that I have ever met!"

 Rainmaker and Go! went Gold in Japan, while Fair Warning was nominated "Best Newcomer Band and Brightest Hope of the Year" in 1992.
 In 1997, Go! was nominated best album of the year.